mikblack/GenomicsCodingTest/README.md

 Generate a reproducible workflow (e.g., a shell script, R markdown file, or Jupyter notebook) that accomplishes the following:

-1. Download BAM file of aligned Oxford Nanopore sequence data: LINK
+1. Download BAM file of aligned Oxford Nanopore sequence data: https://raw.githubusercontent.com/mikblack/GenomicsCodingTest/main/ont-reads-aligned.bam

 2. Output the total number of reads in the file